teal-finance/incorruptible/README.md

 ### _Incorruptible_

-We use _Incorruptible_ when the backend manages alone its relationship with the frontend.
+We use _Incorruptible_ when the backend manages alone its relationship with the frontend alone.
-The secret is known only by the backend
+The secret is known only to the backend
 (it does not need to be shared).

 ## 🔐 Encryption

-The current trend toward symmetric encryption prefers ChaCha20 / Poly1305 (server-side).
+The current trend towards symmetric encryption prefers ChaCha20 / Poly1305 (server-side).
 In addition to its cryptographic qualities,
 ChaCha20 is easy to configure and requires few CPU/memory resources.

-On the other hand, on AMD and Intel processors,
-AES is faster (optimized instructions).
+On the other hand, AES is faster on AMD/Intel processors (optimized instructions).
-In addition, the Go crypto allows to configure
+In addition, the Go crypto allows easy and secure AES configuration.
-AES in a simple and secure way.

 Currently, we plan to use only AMD/Intel hardware (this may change).
-Therefore, we currently prefer hardwired AES instructions than ChaCha20 / Poly1305 (as chosen by Wireguard).
+Therefore, we currently prefer hardwired AES instructions over ChaCha20 / Poly1305 (as chosen by Wireguard).

 We place more emphasis on mastering the encryption configuration than on performance.